 Opening an Account With ExodusPoint Capital Management

 Interested in investing with ExodusPoint Capital Management?
-If so, try calling the firm at (646) 940-9600 or emailing it at email@example.com to open an account.
+If so, try calling the firm at (646) 940-9600 or visiting the firm's website contact page.
 Once you become a client, you’ll gain access to the firm’s investor portal.

 Tips for Your Investment Portfolio